 top of page

-Beit Midrash Program is a one-year immersive co-educational learning program for Orthodox men and women designed to enhance prospective semikha students’ Jewish textual literacy, fluency and skills.
-The program, offered in conjunction with Yeshivat Chovevei Torah, is primarily aimed at semikha program applicants.
+Maharat’s Beit Midrash Program is a one-year immersive learning program for Orthodox women designed to enhance prospective semikha students’ Jewish textual literacy, fluency, and skills.
+The program is primarily aimed at Core Semikha program applicants.

 Who should apply to the Beit Midrash Program?

-• students with familiarity and some experience learning Jewish texts
+• women with familiarity and some experience learning Jewish talmudic and mishnaic texts

 • hold a college degree or the equivalent